westonganger/rearmed-js/README.md

 - String `empty` doesnt work properly in old NodeJS 0.x.

 # Contributing
+- I recommend discussing your intentions via an issue before making a PR as they are very concious design choices that must go into this library.
-- Only edit js files from src/ and test/ folders
+- Only edit js files from src/ and test/ folders.
-- Use the gulp task: `gulp` to run the build after making your changes
+- Use the gulp task: `gulp` to run the build after making your changes.
 - Testing these methods are simple & easy.
 PR's should include tests.

 # Credits